The big-eared beauty that is a French bulldog is rising and rising in popularity.

 With an eight week old bundle of fun, a harness isn’t so much about restraint but about getting him used to wearing one and be happy.

-With this in mind look for a harness with is super comfortable, in fact it’s more like a hug than a piece of safety equipment, and that is well made so that the stitching doesn’t fail at a vital moment.
+With this in mind look for a harness which is super comfortable, in fact it’s more like a hug than a piece of safety equipment, and that is well made so that the stitching doesn’t fail at a vital moment.

 Our paw-ticular favorite is the Eco Bark padded vest, which comes in a rainbow of different colors so you can have fun expressively your pet’s personality as well as keeping him safe.